lokeshsamudrala/Event-Management-System/README.md

-# Mind-Go-Benders
+# Event-Management-System

 Instructions to run the code

 ## Frontend Setup
-1. Go to Frontend folder and run the following commands
+1. Navigate to the Frontend directory and execute the following commands:
-   1. `npm i` Installs all the required dependencies
+   1. `npm i` to install all necessary dependencies.
-   2. `npm start` Starts running on port number 3000 by default
+   2. `npm start` to initiate the application, typically running on port 3000.

 ## Backend Setup
-2. Go to Backend folder
+2. Proceed to the Backend directory.
-   1. Download the scripts.sql file and import the database into the mysql db inorder to start with the inital data
+   1. Download the `scripts.sql` file and import the database into MySQL to initialize the initial data.
-   2. To import mysql data first login to your mysql and create a database then use the command `mysql -u username -p your_database_name < dumpfilename.sql` to import the data into db
+   2. To import MySQL data, first log in to your MySQL instance.
+Then, create a database and utilize the command `mysql -u username -p your_database_name < dumpfilename.sql` to import the data.
-   3. Change the user name and password and the database name as defined in your system
+   3. Adjust the username, password, and database name according to your system configuration.
-   4. To run the backend, go to backend folder and run the command `go run .\main.go`
+   4. To launch the backend, navigate to the backend folder and execute the command `go run .\main.go`.

-# Event-Management-System